-The story of Don Giovanni gave Mozart reason for raising the problem of a personality.
+The story of Don Giovanni gave Mozart a reason for raising the problem of a personality.
 His Don Giovanni personifies reckless courage, boundless energy, great optimism and love for life.
 It is cheerfulness that keeps the main secret of the hero’s charm.
-However, his egoism, violation of laws of honor and morality are the source of misfortune for everyone who Don Giovanni meets in his path.
+However, his egoism, violation of laws of honour and morality are the source of misfortune for everyone who Don Giovanni meets in his path.
 The composer emphasized the duality and contradictory of Don Giovanni.
-He is not only a punished libertine, as majority of compositions present him, but also a strong personality who lives by his own laws.
+He is not only a punished libertine, as a majority of compositions present him, but also a strong personality who lives by his own laws.

 Petro Radeyko winner of the international competition